Fight Traffic Ticket in IowaPage OverviewSUMMARY: How to Fight an Iowa Traffic Ticket

 Inform the Court

-To inform the court of your not guilty plea and schedule a hearing, you can either:
+To inform the Iowa traffic court of your "not guilty" plea and schedule a hearing, you can either:

-- Show up on the date printed on your ticket.
-You’ll enter your not guilty plea, and the court will schedule an actual hearing.
+- Show up on the date printed on your traffic ticket.
+You'll enter your "not guilty" plea, and the court will schedule an actual hearing.

 - Send a written request to the clerk, who will then respond with your hearing date.